 There is considerable evidence to support that spinal manipulative therapy (SMT), including passive mobilisation and manipulation, McKenzie therapy and the encouragement of early active movement, rather than bed rest, is effective in the short-term management of low back pain.

 SMT provides a better short-term improvement in both pain and the return to normal activity levels than the comparison regimens of traction, massage, short-wave diathermy and epidural injections.

 Compared to placebo or other conservative treatment, a recent meta-analysis reports twelve out of sixteen trials favourable for SMT.

 Chronic Low Back Pain – Greater than three months

 There is strong evidence to support that exercise programs result in a faster return to work rate, reduced absenteeism, and disability than control groups.

 Your PhysioWorks’ physios possess the necessary skills and education to individually assess each low back pain candidate and then appropriately design, prescribe, supervise and progress your successful low back pain exercise program.

 Currently, physiotherapists are pioneering research investigations into the mechanisms contributing to chronic and recurrent low back pain.
 The evidence to support their efficacy is continually increasing.

 The spinal manipulative techniques (SMT) are more effective in managing chronic low back pain than bed rest, pain killers and massage, with six out of eight trials supporting this evidence.

-More importantly, the combination of SMT and specific exercises has increasing support in managing low back pain.
+More importantly, the combination of SMT and specific exercises have increased support in managing low back pain.
 Your PhysioWorks physio has the necessary skill and knowledge to provide you with optimal low back pain care.